Data-Augmented Deep Learning for Downhole Depth Sensing and Validation: Experiments and Results

 The results of Cfg.~14 are illustrated in Fig.~\ref{fig5}(f) as an example, while the details of other experiments are not repeated here.
 Casing collars recognized by MAN model and collars labeled manually are marked in green and red, respectively.
 The casing collar positions are correctly recognized and align completely with manual annotations, providing the essential foundation for precise depth measurement.

 These findings establish that the standardization, LDS, and random cropping are fundamental preprocessing requirements for collar recognition model training, while LSR, time scaling, and multiple sampling significantly enhance model generalization capability.
 The data augmentation methods achieve F1 score improvements of up to 0.063 for TAN model waveform evaluation and up to 0.048 for MAN model evaluation, compared to configurations using only fundamental methods, representing notable performance enhancements.
+Furthermore, the baseline models TAN and MAN exhibit performance comparable to prior works, as tabulated in Table~\ref{tab3}.
+However, applying the proposed data augmentation methods yields F1 score improvements of up to 0.045 for TAN model and 0.057 for MAN model relative to other approaches.
+This observation demonstrates that the proposed data augmentation methods are effective even when the underlying model architecture is not optimal.